- We focus on what has worked for 10,000+ patients & medical research.

 - Sure there are better stocks out there, but these are great socks for a great price for most people.

-- If you are a diabetic focus on getting yourself some diabetic socks.
+- If you have diabetes, focus on getting yourself some diabetic socks.

 Best woman’s antifungal socks: